Old Rule for Raising Capital

 Tier I Finders

-In plain English, the Tier I Finder can only be referring investors over to ONE ISSUER FOR A SINGLE TRANSACTION OVER A 12-MONTH PERIOD AND THE TIER 1 FINDER CAN NOT TALK OR COMMUNICATE IN ANY WAY WITH THE POTENTIAL INVESTOR ABOUT THE INVESTMENT.
+In plain English, the Tier I Finder can only refer investors to ONE ISSUER FOR A SINGLE TRANSACTION OVER A 12-MONTH PERIOD AND THE TIER 1 FINDER CAN NOT TALK OR COMMUNICATE IN ANY WAY WITH THE POTENTIAL INVESTOR ABOUT THE INVESTMENT.
 This seems to me like a case of family and friends.
 A person will share the contact info. a family member with the issuer and receive some kind of compensation for the referral.

 Can a Tier 1 Finder refer investors to two different companies during a 12-month period?
 NO